fadhlillah2/simulation-systems-application/README.md

 ```sh
 git clone https://github.com/fadhlillah2/registration-login-spring-boot-security-thymeleaf.git
 ```
-2. Navigate to the project directory (Execute your docker if exsists)
+2. Navigate to the project directory (Execute your docker if exists)
 ```sh
 cd registration-login-spring-boot-security-thymeleaf
 ```
-if you have docker, just run this command after navigating to project directory:
+if you have docker, just run this command after navigating to the project directory:
 ```sh
 docker compose up --build
 ```
-Finally, wait the process till success and open your browser and visit `http://localhost:8080`.
+Finally, wait for the process till success and open your browser and visit `http://localhost:8080`.
 But, if you don't have docker, continue the next steps below.

 3. Install Maven dependencies
 ```sh